luqmannn/ani-list/README.md

 # ani-list
-A simple shell script to check weekly most popular anime sorted by views.
+A simple shell script (bash) to check weekly most popular anime sorted by views.

 The script scrape from [hi10anime](https://hi10anime.com/)